 A continuation of AR 321 in which students work to develop their own techniques and with an emphasis on glaze formulation to enhance the work.
-1:5:3 new software (for example FLASH MX) and technical information for Web page development and Web servers.
-Current and future directions of the information superhighway, online services, search engines and World Wide Web development are investigated.
 1:5:3

-Web Page Design: Digital Environment Prefequisite: AR 328 or CS 314.
+Web Page Design: Digital Environment Prerequisite: AR 328 or CS 314.
 This course concentrates on training the graphic designer to develop effective design interfaces for web page design.
 Students combine text, images, sound and interactivity to Web presentations.
-Students explore
+Students explore new software (for example FLASH MX) and technical information for Web page development and Web servers.
+Current and future directions of the information superhighway, online services, search engines and World Wide Web development are investigated.
+1:5:3